-30.09% of men at our organisation received a bonus in the 12 months up to 5 April 2023.
-For women this was 20.99%.
-There continues to be more men in roles which are eligible for a performance bonus, but the number of employees receiving a bonus have increased significantly from 2022 through the introduction of Milestone Awards and SPOT Awards to recognise long-service and value-driven behaviours at Clinisys.
+42.38% of men at our organisation received a bonus in the 12 months up to 5 April 2024.
+For women this was 35.53%.
+There continues to be more men in roles which are eligible for a performance bonus, but the number of employees receiving a bonus have increased significantly,40.84% for men and 69.27% for women, compared to 2023 data.
+This can be explained through the introduction of Milestone Awards and SPOT Awards, but also the expansion of roles eligible for performance bonuses that are currently occupied by women.

-3 What are we doing to address our gender pay gap?
+What are we doing to address our 3 gender pay gap?